publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schIV/ptA/spt9/m__us_usc_t20_s1070g–2.md

  __References in Text__

     Section 9101 of the Elementary and Secondary Education Act of 1965, referred to in subsec. (b)(1)(E), was amended by [Pub.
 L. 114–95][/us/pl/114/95] and, as so amended, is now section 8101 of the Act and no longer defines “highly qualified”.
-For reference to such term as defined in section 9101 of the Act to mean section 9101 as in effect on the day before the date of enactment of [Pub.
-L. 114–95][/us/pl/114/95], see [section 9214(a)(1) of Pub.
+A reference in this section to the term “highly qualified” as defined in section 9101 of the Act is to be treated as a reference to such term under such section 9101 as in effect on the day before the date of enactment of [Pub.
+L. 114–95][/us/pl/114/95].
+See [section 9214(a)(1) of Pub.
 L. 114–95][/us/pl/114/95/s9214/a/1], set out as a Use of the Term “Highly Qualified” in Other Laws note below.

  __Amendments__